• Skip to content

 I’M READY TO BOOK NOW

-It’s happening.
-The first official Girl Trip is setting sail—and by sail, I mean we’re hopping aboard luxury houseboats with Le Boat Canada for three nights and four days of connection, conversation, and just the right amount of chaos on the Rideau Canal.
+The first official Girl Trip is setting sail — and by sail, I mean we’re cruising the Rideau aboard luxury Le Boat houseboats for three nights and four days of connection, conversation, and just the right amount of chaos.

-If you’ve ever said, “I need a weekend away with women who just get it,”—this trip is for you.
+If you’ve ever said, “I need a weekend away with women who just get it,” this is for you.

 The Details